stunndard/Nintendo_Switch_Button_Remap/README.md

 * Works with standard Joycons, Hori Split Pad pro, or any other 3rd party controllers that connect to the Switch standard console rails.
+* Works with any game, system menu homebrew, etc.
 * The nasty reminder popup is now gone for good.

 ## Cons